ybot1122/playground/ssr-rsc-intro/README.md

 Right now the client only has raw HTML.
 It does not have any javascript, so it is not able to "hook up" my interactive component to React features.
 What we need to do is send some Javascript to the client, and tell it to hook up my component to React.
 This is the "hydration" step you might have heard of.
 Indeed, this is more magic sauce from the `react-dom` package.
 We will do that in the next section.

-# SECTION 3: Hydrating our React App
+# SECTION 3: Serverside Rendering React with Clientside Hydration

 So we have HTML on the clientside, but the interactive Counter component is not working because there is no Javascript.
 What is our solution?
 We will use another API from `react-dom`: